-In accordance with the 1940 Act, with certain limited exceptions, the Company is only allowed to borrow such that its asset coverage, as defined in the 1940 Act, is at least 200% after such borrowing.
-On December 6, 2006, the Company entered into a Senior Secured Revolving Credit Agreement (the "Credit Agreement") and, during 2007, completed certain amendments thereto.
-Under the amended Credit Agreement, the lenders have agreed to extend credit to the Company in an aggregate principal amount not to exceed \$500 million at any one time outstanding until April 14, 2008, on which date total commitments will revert to \$400 million.
+On December 6, 2006, the Company entered into a Senior Secured Revolving Credit Agreement (the "Credit Agreement") and, on February 8, 2007, completed certain amendments thereto.
+Under the amended Credit Agreement, the lenders have agreed to extend credit to the Company in an aggregate principal amount not to exceed \$400 million at any one time outstanding.
 The Credit Agreement is a four-year revolving facility (with a stated maturity date of December 6, 2010) and is secured by substantially all of the assets in the Company's portfolio, including cash and cash equivalents.
 Subject to certain exceptions, the interest rate payable under the Credit Agreement is 87.5 basis points over LIBOR.
-The Company has made certain representations and warranties and is required to comply with various covenants, reporting requirements and other customary requirements for similar revolving credit facilities, including covenants related to: (a) limitations on the incurrence of additional indebtedness and liens, (b) limitations on certain investments, (c) limitations on certain restricted payments, (d) maintaining a certain minimum stockholders' equity, (e) maintaining a ratio of total assets (less total liabilities) to total indebtedness, of the Company and its subsidiaries, of not less than 2.0:1.0, (f) maintaining minimum liquidity, and (g) limitations on the creation or existence of agreements that prohibit liens on certain properties of the Company and its subsidiaries of certain other permitted debt) are subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio.
-The Credit Agreement also includes an "accordion" feature that allows the Company to increase the size of the credit
+The Company has made certain representations and warranties and is required to comply with various covenants, reporting requirements and other customary requirements for similar revolving credit facilities, including covenants related to: (a) limitations on the incurrence of additional indebtedness and liens, (b) limitations on certain investments, (c) limitations on certain restricted payments, (d) maintaining a certain minimum stockholders' equity, (e) maintaining a ratio of total assets (less total liabilities) to total indebtedness, of the Company and its subsidiaries, of not less than 2.0:1.0, (f) maintaining minimum liquidity, and (g) limitations on the creation or existence of agreements that prohibit liens on certain properties of the Company and its subsidiaries.
+In addition to the asset coverage ratio described above, borrowings under the Credit Agreement (and the incurrence of certain other permitted debt) are subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio.
+The Credit Agreement also includes an "accordion" feature that allows the Company to increase the size of the credit facility to a maximum of \$1 billion under certain circumstances.
+The Credit Agreement is used to supplement the Company's equity capital to make additional por

-At September 30, 2007, the Company had \$346,400,000 drawn on the revolving credit facility versus \$164,000,000 at December 31, 2006.
-The weighted average annual interest cost for the three and nine months ended September 30, 2007 was 6.36% and 6.52%, respectively, exclusive of 0.175% in commitment fees and of other prepaid expenses related to establishing the credit facility.
+At March 31, 2007, the Company had \$300,000,000 drawn on the revolving credit facility versus \$164,000,000 at December 31, 2006.
+The weighted average annual interest cost for the three months ended March 31, 2007 was 6.77%, exclusive of 0.175% in commitment fees and of other prepaid expenses related to establishing the credit facility.

-The average debt outstanding on the credit facility was \$326,079,097 and \$292,041,834, respectively, during the three and nine months ended September 30, 2007.
-The maximum amount borrowed during the three and nine months ended September 30, 2007 was \$430,803,995.
-The remaining amount available under the facility was \$153,600,000 at September 30, 2007 versus \$61,000,000 at December 31, 2006.
+The average debt outstanding on the credit facility was \$220,484,436 during the three months ended March 31, 2007.
+The maximum amount borrowed during this period was \$301,000,000.
+The remaining amount available under the facility was \$100,000,000 at March 31, 2007 versus \$61,000,000 at December 31, 2006.

-At September 30, 2007 and December 31, 2006, the Company was in compliance with all financial and operational covenants required by the Credit Agreement.
+At March 31, 2007 and December 31, 2006, respectively, the Company was in compliance with all financial and operational covenants required by the Credit Agreement.